 Key takeaways

-• The difference between a tenant and a guest is that the former is obligated to pay rent and uphold other responsibilities outlined by the lease.
+- The difference between a tenant and a guest is that the former must pay rent and uphold other responsibilities outlined by the lease.

 Tenants are always welcome to invite guests over for the night.
-However, guests can overstay their welcome from a property manager’s perspective, creating a slew of legal challenges.
-So, it’s vital you know how to manage all visitors who spend time at your property using a tenant guest policy.
+However, guests can overstay their welcome from a property manager’s perspective, creating many legal challenges.
+So, you must know how to manage all visitors who spend time at your property using a tenant guest policy.

 With that said, this guide will cover what you need to know about managing guests at your property.
 You’ll discover the difference between tenants and guests, the stipulations of a guest becoming a tenant, and potential signs to stop such an event from occurring.
 Most importantly, you’ll learn what goes into creating a tenant guest policy.